 Florence Constant is a medical doctor working as global nutrition health and wellness Director at Nestlé Waters.
-When asking people around the world about hydration, many talked about the quantity of water to drink every day, with different point of views.
-We have shown these testimonies to Florence Constant, who helps us better understand the importance of a healthy hydration in general.
+When we questioned people around the world about hydration, many talked about the quantity of water to drink every day, with various points of views.
+We have shown these testimonies to Florence Constant, who tries to help us better understand the importance of a healthy hydration.

 20QAW: What is your first reaction when you see these testimonies?